jsnmui/blackjackthegame/README.md

 The rules and actions of the players in blackjack were studied and functions were created that implemented those rules and actions.
 The main functions are:
 *   initializeDeck  - initializes array of card objects to hold image links, card values, and suits
-*   shuffleDeck     - ioop though the deck and swap each card with another random card
+*   shuffleDeck     - loop though the deck and swap each card with another random card
 *   hitMe           - player receives a card from the dealer
 *   stay            - player doesn't want another card and ends the turn
 *   getScore        - retreives the score for each player